hpcarcher/2014-09-16-imperial/archer/sessions/Test.md

 It can be quicker to discover a problem when testing a 10 line function in isolation then testing it as part of an end-to-end application which may take 1 hour to run and may not even, depending upon the inputs, invoke that function.

-The finest level of granularity is called a unit test, typically of individual functions, where a unit is the smallest testable part of an application.
-This could be a function or module, method or class.
+The finest level of granularity is a unit test - a unit is the smallest testable part of an application e.g. function or module, method or class.

 Exercise 3 - propose some tests for `wordcount.py`
 --------------------------------------------------